ellikarg/firsteverprogram/README.md

 ---

 ## Data Model
-I use a google workbook to access the data that I retrieved and combined from [these two websites](#media).
-There are three worksheets, one containing the travel-cost-indices, one containing the living-cost-indices that are used if a user chooses to travel by living in a country "like a local".
-And finally, there is one with the countries divided in regions in case the country the user inserts cannot be found in the data base and she/he can search for the country in a list of regions.
+I use a google workbook to access the data that I retrieved and combined from [two different websites](#media).
+There are three worksheets, one containing the travel-cost-indices: here I used the Travel-Cost-Indices from the website budgetyourtrip as the value for option b in the adventure/comfort choice (a bit of comfort).
+To gain a value that could fit to a backpacker trip, I divided the value by 2.
+For the luxury-level I multiplied the value by 3.
+And finally, for the local-level I found a website livingcost.org that lists the average living cost expenses for many countries.
+This list can also be found in the worksheet CoL (Cost of Living).
+The third worksheet shows the countries divided in regions in case the country the user inserts cannot be found in the data base and she/he can search for the country in a list of regions.

 There are multiple functions being triggered when the user starts inserting data, validating and storing the data in variables where they are used in the end to calculate a Travel Cost Index per day and for the length of the whole trip.

 ---